 In some cases landscaping of extreme monetary or sentimental value should be removed by a professional landscaper, or gardener, prior to work starting.
 Informing a customer ahead of time is the professional thing to do.
 Likewise, excavating by hand to save damage to an item such as a brick wall is usually less costly than the expense of rebuilding a brick wall.
 Rushing a sewer line replacement job along should not come at the expense of unnecessary damage to a customers property.

 6. Installation Done to Code With Proper Inspections

-All home sewer or commercial sewer line replacement work requires a DEP inspection, and a corresponding sign-off.
+All house sewer connections and commercial sewer line replacement work requires a DEP inspection.
+All final DEP inspections will result in a corresponding sign-off.
 A sewer sign-off can only be issued after a DEP inspector physically goes to the job site, and witnesses the installation.
 There are no exceptions to this requirement.
 A sign-0ff is a property owners assurance of a job done to code, using proper sewer pipe, and approved plumbing materials.
 Besides proper material, the pitch or slope of the pipe is the most vital issue.
 Virtually all sewer lines work on the principal of gravity.
 That is why all pieces of pipe must be carefully pitched towards the connecting point on the city sewer.

 7. High Quality Materials

 Extra heavy cast iron pipe is required on sewers lines in NYC.
 It is also required in many other areas of the country as well.
 Many NYC sewer contractors, including Joseph L. Balkan, use domestically produced extra heavy cast iron exclusively.
 Domestic cast iron has a uniformity of wall thickness, and a general high quality, that exceeds the typical imported pipe.
 This ensures a long-lasting installation.
 Likewise domestically produced pipe fittings, such as bends or reducers, are the materials of choice by many sewer contractors.